pierzan/athena-pure-jdbc-demo/README.md

    ```
    ./gradlew execute
    ```
-  and waatch the output :)
+  and watch the output :)